Al Hirschfeld

 Al Hirschfeld often claimed that he was not a celebrity, just a man who saw celebrities in unique ways.
 Despite his denials, his drawings in the New York Times made him a Broadway fixture for decades and a star in his own right.
 He drew world-famous caricatures of the biggest names of stage and screen, which were often coveted by the stars themselves.
 His amazing talent allowed him to travel the world, but his start was right here in the Show Me State.

 Albert Hirschfeld was born on June 21, 1903, in St. Louis.
 He and his two siblings were raised in the area just north of Forest Park where he was heavily influenced by the arts.
-His family moved to New York when he was twelve where he continued his love affair with the arts.
-He was so enamored with the culture that he enrolled at the Art Students League and became the artistic director at a motion picture studio at the age of eighteen.
+His family moved to New York when he was 12 and became so enamored with the arts culture there that he enrolled at the Art Students League.
+He also became the artistic director at a motion picture studio at the age of 18.

 Hirschfeld eventually worked his way into a job at Warner Brothers, but he longed to study overseas.
 So when he was 21, he headed to Paris to expand his understanding of the world and perfect his craft.
 During his trips home from Europe to visit family, he often caught a few plays.
 On one particular trip in 1926, he went to a show and sketched a picture that changed his life forever.